 |The market requirement of a front-end developer is comparatively on the lower side||Back-end developers are always on call.|

-Full-Stack developers know both front end and back end development.
+Full-Stack developers know both front-end and back-end development.
 Diverse knowledge of these two sides opens doors towards more opportunities for Full Stack Developers.

-It is the job of a full stack developer to supervise every aspect of web design, starting from the loading time of a webpage to the overall architecture of the website.
+It is the job of a full-stack developer to supervise every aspect of web design, starting from the loading time of a webpage to the overall architecture of the website.
 Getting a hang of the two fields needs time and experience in order to fully grasp the fundamentals.

-The job of a full stack developer calls for someone proficient in both communication and coding.
+Moreover, the job of a full stack developer calls for someone proficient in both communication and coding.
 As mentioned earlier, the duties are a combination of both front-end and back-end developers.